 - The Sophistication point only requires one of the example criteria to be met in order to be earned!
 A student does not need to provide a counterargument, explain context, have a really nuanced thesis, AND use effective prose in order to earn the point.
 They might, for example, have a highly insightful thesis as well as write particularly well, but either of these is sufficient to award this point.
 The caveat: this element of sophistication must be part of the argument and contribute to a sophisticated response on the whole.
 A passing reference to a counterargument, for example, is not enough to earn the point.
 Expect this point to be pretty rare: for most classes, few (if any) students receive it.

 Avoid These Common Mistakes!

-Make sure your scoring is focused on the core areas of the AP rubric, and doesn’t get caught up by any of these common Graider mistakes:
+Make sure your scoring is focused on the core areas of the AP rubric and doesn’t get caught up by any of these common Graider mistakes:

 - Don’t focus on grammar and mechanics!
 These aspects of writing are relatively unimportant in scoring.
 However, if grammatical and/or mechanical errors are so frequent and significant that they interfere with your understanding of the essay, the student is ineligible for the fourth point in the Evidence and Commentary reporting category.
 It is, however, rare to see this level of technical writing errors in a high-scoring essay.

-- Handwriting is never a part of the score or the feedback.
+- Handwriting is never a part of the score or feedback.
 Do your absolute best to read student handwriting (AP readers must!), but if you absolutely can’t read an essay in spite of your best efforts, just skip it and mark it as illegible.

 - Don’t comment on cross-outs and additions.
 Students are allowed (and encouraged!) to cross out, arrow, and carrot in additions.
 Do your best to follow these changes.

 - Don’t penalize for “missing” conclusions.
 While they do make for “nicer” writing, conclusion paragraphs are usually brief and are not actually required in this exam!
 Generally, you should not comment on a student’s conclusion (or the lack of one) since it is not weighted in the score.
 However, sometimes students hide their theses in them.
-This is allowed, but generally a bad habit and should be noted.
+This is allowed, but generally a bad habit which should be noted.